aztecrex/presentaton-serverless-purescript/README.md

 ## Repeatable Infrastructure

-The runtime and build infrastructure is desribed by runnable templates that provision all parts of the application.
+The runtime and build infrastructure are desribed by runnable templates that provision all parts of the application.

 ---